TuomoKareoja/pywhy-hiv-simulation/README.md

 - free_virus = Free virus in bloodstream (copies/ml)
 - immune_response = Killer T-cells (cells/ml)

+The information about confounders comes from simulated lab-measurements which are not entirely accurate.
+This means that there is noise in all these measurements

 Other:
 - enrolled = was the patient enrolled to the treatment group
 - treatment = did the patient take the treatment